TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

    - repricing of one or more TRAVEL BASKET ELEMENTs;
    - refresh or expiry of a quotation;
    - loss, addition or modification of a reduction, negotiated fare, entitlement or pass condition;
-   - invalidation or activation of a combined offer;
+   - invalidation or activation of a combined offer (fare combination evaluation);
    - change in ancillary eligibility or ancillary PRICE;
    - invalidation of one or more CUSTOMER OFFER PACKAGE(s);
    - deletion or replacement of dependent TRAVEL BASKET ELEMENTs; or